jmandreoli/IPYDEMO/doc/odesimu.rst

 Method **display** performs the following steps:

 * apply various configurations to *ax*, which is an instance of **matplotlib.axes.Axes**: here, set the limits and the title, and draw the pivot and trajectory of the bob, as, in this simple example, it can easily be computed;
-* define the matplotlib artists, initially empty, capturing the dynamic components of the simulation: here *pendulum_plot* (pendulum's rod as a straight line segment), *bob_scatter* (pendulum's bob as a single point) and *shadow_plot* (shadow of the previous positions of the bob, as a curve);
+* define the matplotlib artists, initially empty, capturing the dynamic components of the simulation: here *rod_a* (pendulum's rod as a straight line segment), *bob_a* (pendulum's bob as a single point) and *shadow_a* (shadow of the buffered previous positions of the bob, as a curve);
 * define the display refresher function *disp* invoked each time a new system state is computed by the ODE solver: it updates the dynamic components of the simulation;
 * finally, invoke method **display** from the superclass, passing *ax* and *disp* as first two arguments.